-- Check the detector output by means of your end-user software (e.g. GUI software) after ramping to the operation voltage (the use of the rate meter where available is recommended). - The dark count rate without any source should be as given in the specification sheet. - Accumulate the dark counts for several minutes.
-The DLD image should appear homogeneous and sharply bounded (see Figure 6 for an example).
+- Check the detector output by means of your end-user software (e.g. GUI software) after ramping to the operation voltage (the use of the rate meter where available is recommended). - The dark count rate without any source should be as given in the specification sheet. - Accumulate the dark counts for several minutes (e.g. 15 minutes).
+The DLD image should appear homogeneous and sharply bounded.
+See Figure 4 for an example (your specific DLD image can differ in size, shape and segmentation).

-Figure 6: Example for DLD image of accumulated dark counts.
+Figure 4: Example for DLD image of accumulated dark counts.

-4.1.3 Standard DLD Measurement
+4.1.3 Standard DLD Operation